Processes

 path proteins

-val type from dbtype
+val dbtype

 when:

-proteins.name =~ /^BB11.*/ && type == 'nr'
+proteins.name =~ /^BB11.*/ && dbtype == 'nr'

 script: